ISRAEL IS THE CHURCH

 There is no distinction between spiritual Israel and the Christian Church.
 Continuing in the Book of Ephesians:

-There is one body, and one Spirit, even as ye are called in one hope of your calling; One Lord, one faith, one baptism, One God and Father of all, who is above all, and through all, and in you all.
+one God and Father of all, who is above all, and through all, and in you all.
 (Ephesians 4:4-6)

 One may ask, “How can we say that the Jews prior to the first century could be part of Christ?”
 The answer is, Christ is Yahweh of the Jews.
 Christ is the “I Am” who appeared to Moses.
 Christ is the Rock who followed the Jews through the wilderness.

-And did all drink the same spiritual drink: for they drank of that spiritual Rock that followed them: and that Rock was Christ.
+and all drank the same spiritual drink.
+For they drank of that spiritual Rock that followed them, and that Rock was Christ.
 (I Corinthians 10:4)

 It was the Spirit of Christ who spoke through the Hebrews Prophets.

-Searching what, or what manner of time the spirit of Christ which was in them did signify, when it testified beforehand the sufferings of Christ, and the glory that should follow.
+searching what, or what manner of time, the Spirit of Christ who was in them was indicating when He testified beforehand the sufferings of Christ and the glories that would follow.
 (I Peter 1:11)

 When the Lord Jesus came, He came to His own people, the Jews.
 The Kingdom is their Kingdom.
 The Spirit of God is their Holy Spirit.
 The original Pentecost fell upon 120 Jews.
 We Gentiles are enjoying the Jewish redemption.
 One could wish that the Jews would receive their own bread, their own Kingdom, their own Christ!